google/youtube-8m/README.md

 If at least one GPU was found, the forward and backward passes will be computed with the GPUs, whereas the CPU will be used primarily for the input and output pipelines.
-If you have multiple GPUs, each of them will be given a full batch of examples, and the resulting gradients will be summed together before being applied.
-This will increase your effective batch size.
-For example, if you set `batch_size=128` and you have 4 GPUs, this will result in 512 examples being evaluated every training step.
+If you have multiple GPUs, the current default behavior is to use only one of them.

 ### Ground-Truth Label Files